General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Congenital syphilis, one of the transplacentally acquired preventable infections, can produce long-lasting morbidities in neonates.
-In this article, the author describes the epidemiology of congenital syphilis in the United States and in developing countries as well as the clinical spectrum of the disease.
-Also discussed are issues pertaining to prevention and diagnosis of congenital syphilis in the United States, as well as globally, and the treatment of presumed and proven congenital syphilis.
+In this article, the author describes the epidemiology of congenital syphilis in the United States and developing countries as well as the clinical spectrum of the disease.
+Also discussed are issues pertaining to the prevention and diagnosis of congenital syphilis in the United States, as well as globally, and the treatment of presumed and proven congenital syphilis.

 Syphilis has been recognized as an infection since the beginning of the 16th century, when Ferdinand Columbus (Hernando Colón; 1488-1539), the second son of Christopher Columbus (1451-1506), described its skin manifestations among the sailors returning from the first voyage to the New World in 1493; it was termed mal de la Hispaniola.
 The disease spread to the Spanish soldiers who fought at the side of the King of Naples and was then renamed morbo Napolitano.
 The disease reached the French Troops of Charles VIII (1470-1498) during their 3-week siege of the city of Naples in 1495.
 When this army returned to the north, the Italian Peninsula was invaded by syphilis, and the disease became known as morbo Gallico or the “French malady.”